exercism/configlet/README.md

   -e, --exercise <slug>        Only operate on this exercise -m, --mode <mode>            What to do with missing test cases.
-Allowed values: c[hoose], i[nclude], e[xclude] -p, --prob-specs-dir <dir>   Use this `problem-specifications` directory, rather than cloning temporarily -o, --offline                Do not check that the directory specified by `-p, --prob-specs-dir` is up-to-date -u, --update                 Update unsynced docs, filepaths, metadata, and tests -y, --yes                    Auto-confirm every prompt for updating docs, filepaths, and metadata
+Allowed values: c[hoose], i[nclude], e[xclude] -p, --prob-specs-dir <dir>   Use this `problem-specifications` directory, rather than cloning temporarily -o, --offline                Do not check that the directory specified by `-p, --prob-specs-dir` is up to date -u, --update                 Update unsynced docs, filepaths, metadata, and tests -y, --yes                    Auto-confirm every prompt for updating docs, filepaths, and metadata
       --docs                   Sync Practice Exercise .docs/introduction.md and .docs/instructions.md files